-Commercial loans increased \$39.0 million or 18.8% to \$246.1 million as of December 31, 2015 from \$207.1 million as of December 31, 2014.
-The increase was due to continued efforts to develop lending relationships in our primary market area and loans purchased as part of the IBT acquisition.
+Commercial loans increased \$45.3 million, or 18.4%, to \$291.4 million as of December 31, 2016 from \$246.1 million as of December 31, 2015.
+The increase was due to growth in origination volumes from our new commercial lending team hired in early 2016 and continued efforts to develop lending relationships in our primary market area.

 Construction and land.
 Our construction and land development loans consist of loans to fund construction, land acquisition and land development construction.
-The properties securing the portfolio are located throughout North Texas and are generally diverse in terms of type.
+The properties securing the portfolio are located throughout north Texas and are generally diverse in terms of type.

-Construction and land loans increased \$56.5 million or 80.1% to \$126.4 million as of December 31, 2015 from \$69.9 million as of December 31, 2014.
-This increase was due to a robust business environment in our primary market area and loans purchased as part of the IBT acquisition.
+Construction and land loans increased \$36.2 million, or 28.6%, to \$162.6 million as of December 31, 2016 from \$126.4 million as of December 31, 2015.
+This increase was due to a robust business environment in our primary market area.